Chapter 12

 Chapter Explanation

 When the eyes are greedy for the five colors, they go blind.
 When the ears are greedy for the five tones, they go deaf.
 When the mouth is greedy for the five flavors, it loses all sense of taste.
 When the heart delights in racing about and hunting, it is driven to madness.
-Rare and precious goods lead people to do harmful things.
-Therefore the Sage tends the belly's inner nourishment and does not chase what the eye desires.
-He rejects that outward pursuit and chooses this inward keeping.
+Rare and precious goods lead people into harmful conduct.
+Therefore the Sage nourishes what is within and does not chase what the eye desires.
+He lets go of that outward pursuit and holds to this inward keeping.

 Discourse